mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ---

 ## Optimal PMU Placement
 Next, PMUs need to be assigned to the power system shown in Figure 1.
-The placement is determined using an optimal PMU placement strategy that ensures observability with the minimal number of phasor measurements:
+The placement is determined using an optimal PMU placement strategy that ensures observability with the minimal number of PMUs:
 ```@example pmuStateEstimation
 placement = pmuPlacement(system, HiGHS.Optimizer; print = false)
 nothing # hide